simonhq/accu_allergies/readme.md

 You will need to create an input_boolean entity to watch for when to update the sensor.
 When this `input_boolean` is turned on, whether manually or by another automation you create, the scraping process will be run to create/update the sensor.

-To reduce the number of requests to the website, I have made this a two stage system, with one `input_boolean` controlling when the data is requested from the website and a second when you want to update the sensors, meaning doing a HA restart won't trigger html requests, just reads from your file.
+To reduce the number of requests to the website, I have made this a two stage system, with one `input_boolean` controlling when the data is requested from the website and a second when you want to update the sensors, meaning doing a HA restart won't trigger html requests, just reads from your saved data file from that morning.

 Therefore you will need to chain the two `input_boolean` requests so that one is offset by a minute to allow for the data to be downloaded.